filipekojak88/PFDA/README.md

 - **Educational Value**: It provides a hands-on approach to learning data manipulation, visualization, and simulation.
 Students can use these assignments as a template to explore other data analysis tasks and enhance their programming abilities.
 - **Real-World Insights**: By working with weather and simulation data, the assignments showcase how to analyze real-world datasets and make informed decisions, such as predicting trends, simulating outcomes, or exploring statistical patterns.

 ### Project

+This repository provides a detailed analysis of wind power generation potential, using historical wind speed data from Mace Head, Galway, Ireland, and forecasting future wind power output using various machine learning models.
+The repository demonstrates how to preprocess wind speed data, calculate wind power using turbine specifications (Vestas V52), and apply forecasting methods such as Linear Regression, ARIMA, and Prophet to predict wind power availability for the upcoming week.

+Some suggested applications:

+- **Educational Value**: This repository offers a comprehensive example of how to handle and preprocess time series data, perform statistical analysis, and apply forecasting models to real-world energy datasets.
+It provides valuable learning for those interested in data science, energy systems, and predictive modeling.

+- **Real-World Insights**: By analyzing wind power data and making predictions, the repository showcases how to assess wind energy potential, forecast future energy outputs, and consider the uncertainty of such forecasts.
+The insights gained can be directly applied to optimizing wind farm development and improving energy production strategies.

+- **Further Exploration**: Users can extend this analysis by applying different turbine models, exploring other regions for wind power assessments, and integrating energy storage solutions for more accurate predictions.
+This repository serves as a starting point for deeper exploration into renewable energy forecasting and optimization.

 ## Get Help

 If you have any questions while exploring this project, feel free to reach out to me via GitHub.
 I’m happy to offer additional information.
 A complete list of references can be found at the end of this README file.
 The reference numbers throughout this `README.md` and the `weather.ipynb` files are clickable links that will take you directly to their corresponding sources in the reference section, offering more details on the concepts and methodologies used in this project.